arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 So I decided to focus more of my efforts on looking into honeybadger logs and codebase.
 I still could not find out why would anything threading related in Honeybadger cause an issue.
 So I paid more attention to the logs.
-I even edited the gem on production to procedure much more logs.
+**I even edited the gem on production to produce much more logs**.
 And then I noticed something:

 This is how the logs looked like when everything went fine (line numbers might not reflect those in your codebase as I added more debugging statements).
 One line highlighted for your convinience.